jconkli07/CircuitPython/README.md

 ### Evidence
-Pictures / Gifs of your work should go here.
-You need to communicate what your thing does.

 ### Wiring
 Make an account with your google ID at [tinkercad.com](https://www.tinkercad.com/learn/circuits), and use "TinkerCad Circuits to make a wiring diagram."
 It's really easy!